Olokoburnfire/reading-text-file/README.md

   + knowing how to research is very very important,
   + i hope this solution is correct. so, i think this is all i can write from the top of my head.

+oh before i forget here's the link to the repository for this task solution https://github.com/Olokoburnfire/reading-text-file